ACDguide/BigData/BigData/tools/python2.md

 ## Other raster data access
 While less commonly used in core climate science research, geographical data formats as raster data is not uncommon in meteorology and GIS data is becoming more common in climate adaptation and impact studies.
+An example of this is the [Cloud Optimised GeoTIFF](https://www.cogeo.org) (COG)format, which is becoming more popular to serve satellite data on cloud servers.
 As for the hdf format there is a variety of libraries whose usefulness will depend on the exact nature of your raster or GIS data.

 ```{glossary}